dmmagdal/NeuralTextToSpeech/AudioProcessing/README.md

 # Audio Processing

 Description: This folder doesn't have any models in it.
 It attempts to look at different ways to load and process audio data across different libraries such as PyTorch, Tensorflow, Librosa, and Scipy.
+To get an overview of the different methods in which the data is loaded and processed, run the `main.py` file.

 ### Notes